T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Method

 \subsection{3D Gaussian Splatting}

-We base our method on 3DGS~\cite{kerbl20233d}.
+Our method is based on 3DGS~\cite{kerbl20233d}.
 Given a set of posed images $\{I_n\}_{n=1}^N, I_n\in\mathbb{R}^{H\times W\times C}$, 3DGS represents a 3D scene as a set of anisotropic Gaussians $\{\mathcal{G}_{i}\}$, where each Gaussian is represented by its position (mean) $\mu_i$, a positive semi-definite covariance matrix $\Sigma_i$, an opacity $\alpha_i$, and a view-dependent appearance component (color) parametrized by spherical harmonics (SH)~\cite{ramamoorthi2001efficient}.
 3DGS representation is learned through optimization of Gaussian parameters via stochastic gradient descent.

 Each 3D Gaussian is projected onto the image plane through a differentiable rasterization process to render an image from a specific viewpoint.
 First, the 3D Gaussian's covariance matrix $\Sigma_i$ is projected to obtain a 2D covariance matrix $\Sigma'_i$ in screen space: $\Sigma'_i = JW\Sigma_i W^TJ^T$, where $W$ is the perspective transformation matrix and $J$ is the Jacobian of the projection matrix.
-The projected 2D Gaussian's contribution to each pixel $(x,y)$ is then computed as: $\alpha_i = \exp(-\frac{1}{2}(p-\mu'_i)^T(\Sigma'_i)^{-1}(p-\mu'_i))$, where $p$ is the pixel coordinate and $\mu'_i$ is the projected mean.
-The final color at each pixel is obtained through alpha compositing of all contributing Gaussians, sorted by depth: $C = \sum_{i=1}^M T_i \alpha_i c_i$, where $T_i = \prod_{j<i}(1 - \alpha_j)$ is the accumulated transmittance, $c_i$ is the view-dependent color computed from spherical harmonics coefficients, and $M$ is the number of Gaussians contributing to the pixel.
+The contribution of projected 2D Gaussian to each pixel $(x,y)$ is computed as: $\alpha_i = \exp(-\frac{1}{2}(p-\mu'_i)^T(\Sigma'_i)^{-1}(p-\mu'_i))$, where $p$ is the pixel coordinate and $\mu'_i$ is the projected mean.
+The final color at each pixel is obtained by alpha compositing the contributions from all Gaussians, sorted by depth: $C = \sum_{i=1}^M T_i \alpha_i c_i$, where $T_i = \prod_{j<i}(1 - \alpha_j)$ is the accumulated transmittance, $c_i$ is the view-dependent color computed from spherical harmonics coefficients, and $M$ is the number of Gaussians contributing to the pixel.